InstantRobin/Budgeting-App-Project/README.md

 +As a user, I want to be able to move money between accounts, and give a date of the action <br>
 +As a user, I want to be able to view the values on an account <br>
 +As a user, I want to be able to assign a currency to an account <br>
-As a user, I want to be able to set up regular purchases <br>
-As a user, I want to be able to set up regular deposits <br>

 +As a user, I want to be able to log my actions and their date <br>
-As a user, I want to be able to remove actions from the log <br>
 +As a user, I want to be able to add logged action to a history of logged actions <br>
 +As a user, I want to be able to sort and update this history <br>
 +As a user, I want to be able to print a history of these actions <br>